-If you enabled the Static LAG mode, the access point automatically combines LAN1 and LAN2 ports into a static LAG.
-Configure the ports on the other network device as a static LAG and connect LAN1 and LAN2 ports to it.
+If you enabled the Static LAG mode, the access point automatically combines Port1 and Port2 into a static LAG.
+Configure the ports on the other network device as a static LAG and connect Port1 and Port2 to them.

-If you enabled the Cascade mode, connect the LAN2 port to a network device, such as a personal computer or an Ethernet switch.
+If you enabled the Cascade mode, connect Port2 to a network device, such as a personal computer or an Ethernet switch.
 The access point begins forwarding and receiving traffic on the port.